lingtalfi/k/README.md

 How to use
 ---------------

-Go to your home directory, then call the install url (you need curl or wget installed to run the following example, just choose one)
+Go to your home directory, then call one of the install url below

 ```bash
 cd